 Snow Crest continued in existence for two more years as a supplement to Greek Peak.
 The area closed in 1960 and the Patrol exclusively served Greek Peak after that.
 Larry Potter succeeded Doll as Patrol Leader and served from 1959-60.
 In 1960, Jack Huntley became both Patrol Leader and Section Chief.
 Huntley served as Section Chief until an Eastern Division ruling in 1967 forbid dual office capacities.
 The Patrol changed its name from Cortland Ski Patrol to the Greek Peak Ski Patrol in 1960.

 The Greek Peak Ski Patrol has distinguished itself over the years by providing leadership to the division, region and section.
-Most section officers and advisors have come from Greek Peak, and numerous region advisors have been members of the Patrol.
+Most section officers and advisers have come from Greek Peak, and numerous region advisers have been members of the Patrol.

 Serving the Cortland area since 1945, the Greek Peak Ski Patrol’s mission is to provide:

 - focused education and training in snowsport safety